Here Are 10 of the Most Charming Small Towns in Delaware

 10. Laurel

-Located along the banks of the Broad Creek, Laurel had its start as a Nanticoke Indian settlement before it grew to a grain and lumber center for southern Delaware.
+Located along the banks of Broad Creek, Laurel began as a Nanticoke Indian settlement before it grew into a grain and lumber center for southern Delaware.
 Now, in efforts to both expand the downtown area and take full advantage of the waterfront, Laurel is quickly becoming a place to be.
-Many people consider Laurel to be the most scenic town in Delaware, and you'll be surprised by how it is completely surrounded by natural beauty.
+Many people consider Laurel the most scenic town in Delaware, and you'll be surprised by how completely surrounded it is by natural beauty.

 Naming the best small towns in Delaware depends on whether you love farmland, the beach, or close access to the cities of the Northeast.
-One thing is for sure that if you travel around Delaware in any town, city, or village: you'll find a small-town feel everywhere you go.
+One thing is for sure: if you travel around Delaware in any town, city, or village, you'll find a small-town feel everywhere you go.

 Subscribe to our newsletter